amcginlay/eks-demos/doc/09-orchestration/README.md

 docker run --detach --rm -p 8081:8080 orchestration
 ```

-Confirm the container instance is running, hit the `/shutdown` endpoint, then check if it was terminated.
+Confirm the container instance is running, hit the `/shutdown` endpoint, then confirm it was terminated.
 This proves that Docker alone cannot protect us from process termination.
 ```bash
 docker ps                                     # container running? curl -X POST localhost:8081/actuator/shutdown # send shutdown